00spoiler00/documentation/content/new-connecta/index.md

 - [Core Architecture](./architecture/index.md)
 - [Implementation of Phase 01](./implementation-phases/01.md)

-## OnWork

-- Core Architecture
-- General structural classes of the whole project to determine prpoper infrastructures.
-(Define couplings and decouplings) [schema]

 ## TODOs

 ### ONWORK

+- General structural classes of the whole project to determine proper infrastructures.
+(Define couplings and decouplings) [schema]

 ### ON_HOLD